VolkovLabs/business-text/README.md

 ## Introduction

-A Dynamic Text panel is a plugin for Grafana for dynamic, data-driven text.
+A Dynamic Text panel is a plugin for Grafana for dynamic, data-driven text with Markdown and Handlebars support.

 While the built-in Text panel in Grafana does support variables, that's about as dynamic it gets.
 This panel lets you define a text template using the data from your data source query.